51Degrees/specifications/pipeline-specification/wip/features/advertise-accepted-evidence.md

 # Summary

-All Flow Elements and Pipelines must be capable of programmatically describing the evidence keys that they can make use of.
+All **Flow Elements** and **Pipelines** must be capable of programmatically describing the evidence keys that they can make use of.

 # Flow Elements

-For the majority of Flow Elements, simply returning a list of evidence values they can use would be sufficient.
+For the majority of **Flow Elements**, simply returning a list of evidence values they can use would be sufficient.
 For example, the device detection engine will accept `query.user-agent`, `header.user-agent`, `query.sec-ch-ua`, `header.sec-ch-ua`, etc.